-Are Always, Kotex and Carefree safe for you?
+Are Always, Kotex, and Carefree Pads Safe for Your Body?

-Are Always, Kotex and Carefree safe for you?
+Are Always, Kotex, and Carefree Pads Safe for Your Body?

-Pads are among the most popular menstrual hygiene products, with over 80% of women preferring these world wide!
-They’re easy to use, widely available, and preferred by billions for their convenience.
+Pads are among the most popular menstrual hygiene products, with over 80% of women worldwide preferring them.
+They’re easy to use, widely available, and chosen by many for their convenience.
 But the question remains: are pads healthy?
+Before we answer that, it’s important to understand the differences between types of pads.

-Let's explore the pros, cons of both, and how to use pads safely.
+Let’s explore the pros and cons of each type, along with how to use pads safely.

 Pads have long been a trusted option for menstrual care.
 Here’s why they remain a favorite: